 Besides DNA testing being able to show you where your ancestors are likely to have come from and connecting you with living relatives, it can also help you to answer the above questions.

-And that is pretty cool right?
+And that is pretty cool, right?

-Yeah I thought you would say yes!
+Yeah, I thought you would say yes!

-Ancestry DNA that show incorrect test results!
+Ancestry DNA that shows incorrect test results!

 But before I continue I must point out something.
-You maybe reading this because you have already taken an Ancestry DNA test and are unsatisfied with the results.
+You may be reading this because you have already taken an Ancestry DNA test and are unsatisfied with the results.

 You were probably expecting the test to confirm that you do indeed have Native American ancestry, only to be shown that you have no trace of your proud heritage.